 There are telephones at the Punta Patiño Lodge and there is a cellular signal.
 In case of emergencies, there is the possibility of chartering a fixed-wing or helicopter or else take a boat to Puerto Quimba (1 hour) and drive 4-5 hours back to Panama City.19) What is the main difference between the Panama Canal Transit and the Panama Canal Rainforest Boat Adventure?

 Partial or Ocean to Ocean Panama Canal Transit:

 Panama Canal Rainforest Boat Adventure:

-20) Do you recommend traveling to the Darien with young children?
+20) Do you recommend traveling to Darien with young children?

 I’m afraid now that you may be expecting results similar to those of safari expedition in Africa when traveling in the Darien.
-You are aware that the neo-tropical rainforests cannot be compared to the African savannahs in terms of wildlife viewing.
-It would be practically impossible to see a Jaguar in a 15 day trip into the most remote areas of the Darien.
+You are aware that the neotropical rainforests cannot be compared to the African savannahs in terms of wildlife viewing.
+It would be practically impossible to see a Jaguar on a 15 day trip into the most remote areas of Darien.
 For sure, sightings of this kind will not occur from a riverboat-based trip.
-An expedition into the Darien must combine a lot of hiking and river navigation and while culture and wildlife would be an important component of the experience, the adventure in itself of being in the most remote area of Central America, hiking on paths and navigating rivers seldom visited by outsiders is what should prevail in your expectations.25) Are you aware of any chances to travel the Panama Canal on a freighter?
+An expedition into the Darien must combine a lot of hiking and river navigation and while culture and wildlife would be an important component of the experience, the adventure in itself of being in the most remote area of Central America, hiking on paths, and navigating rivers seldom visited by outsiders is what should prevail in your expectations.23) Are you aware of any changes to travel the Panama Canal on a freighter?